 One of the features that made a very positive impression on our parents is that students can email them via their mobile devices with any concern and parents can respond immediately, offering a sense of security.

 Teachers are adapting to the use of the platform better than expected.
 We are training our parents on how to use the platform to help their students and so far is going great!

-NEO offers many possibilities to add other tools to their extensive feature set.
-While other LMSs would respond to requests very slowly or not at all, NEO allow us to make suggestions and recommendations for improvements and adoption.
+CYPHER offers many possibilities to add other tools to their extensive feature set.
+While other LMSs would respond to requests very slowly or not at all, CYPHER allows us to make suggestions and recommendations for improvements and adoption.
 The support staff is very prompt and responsive and helpful to all of our requests.